arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 ***Download the runtime every time you update the PLC IDE from a previous version.***

-***The device will show two Serial Ports: the default (generally with the lowest number) is the usual Serial Port.
-The secondary one (usually with the highest number) is a virtual port for Modbus communication from the device to your computer.
-Please take note of the port number assigned to the secondary port (virtual port for Modbus), as it will be needed in a second step.***
+***The device will display two Serial Ports: the default port, typically with the lowest number, and the secondary port, usually with the highest number.
+The default port is the usual Serial port and a virtual port for Modbus communication between the device and your computer.
+If the default port with the lowest number cannot establish a connection, please note the port number assigned to the secondary port, as it will be needed in a subsequent step.***

 If the following message appears during the download procedure, double-tap the reset button using the tip of a pen or a similar pointed object.
 The LED above the reset button for Opta™ or the Digital Outputs LEDs for Portenta Machine control will start blinking, indicating that the device is ready to be flashed with new firmware.
 Click the **Download** button to begin the process again.